flutter-form-builder-ecosystem/flutter_form_builder/README.md

 ```

 ## Validation
-The `validator` attribute in fields take in a `FormFieldValidator` which checks the validity of the field.
-A `FormFieldValidator` returns `null` if validation is successful and a `String` for the `errorText` if validation fails.
+The `validator` attribute in fields take in a `FormFieldValidator` which checks the validity of the
+field.
+A `FormFieldValidator` returns `null` if validation is successful and a `String` for the
+`errorText` if validation fails.

 ### Built-in Validators
-This package comes with several most common `FormFieldValidator`s such as required, numeric, mail, URL, min,
+This package comes with several most common `FormFieldValidator`s such as required, numeric, mail,
-max, minLength, maxLength, IP, credit card etc. with default `errorText` in English but with
+URL, min, max, minLength, maxLength, IP, credit card etc. with default `errorText`.
-ability to include you own error message that will display whenever validation fails.

 Available built-in validators include:
 * `FormBuilderValidators.creditCard()` - requires the field's value to be a valid credit card number.